Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Numerical Examples

 \subsection{Monte Carlo Simulations for Stabilization}

-To test the reliability of the proposed method, we collected 50 trajectories with different level of noise and $u, x_0$ uniformly distributed in $[-1, 1]$.
-Then we apply the Algorithm \ref{alg:altern_ss} and \ref{alg:altern_qs} on the following open-loop unstable system:
+To test the reliability of the proposed method, we collected 50 trajectories with different level of noise and choose $u, x_0$ to be uniformly distributed in $[-1, 1]$.
+We then apply Alternatives \ac{WSOS} tightenings of \eqref{eq:super_full}, \eqref{eq:quad_full}, and \eqref{eq:pos_full} on the following open-loop unstable system:

 We first investigate the effect of noise by fixing $T = 8$.
-The result is reported in TABLE \ref{tab: eg1} showing the percentage of successful design for superstabilility (SS) and quadratic stability (QS).
+The result is reported in TABLE \ref{tab: eg1} showing the percentage of successful design for extended superstability (ESS), superstabilility (SS), positive stability (PS), and quadratic stability (QS).

-As expected, QS performs better than SS since it is a less restrictive stability condition.
+As expected, ESS performs better than SS and PS individually, since ESS is a less restrictive stability condition.
+We note that QS was more successful than ESS in finding stabilizing controllers, but QS requires a maximal-size Gram matrix that is twice as large as in ESS.
 Increasing the noise level expands the consistency set, which in turn renders the problem of finding a single stabilizing controller more difficult.
-Collecting more sample data at the same noise bound $\epsilon=0.14$ reduces the size of the consistency set, as illustrated in TABLE \ref{tab: eg2}.
+Collecting more sample data at the same noise bound $\epsilon=0.14$ reduces the size of the consistency set, as illustrated for all stabilization methods in TABLE \ref{tab: eg2}.